-Two MPH programs: Global Health MPH or Urban Health MPH
+Four MPH programs: Epidemiology MPH, Executive MPH, Global Health MPH, or Urban Health MPH

 Flexible plan of study that allows you to customize your education to your career goals

 Taught by highly respected and global health-focused faculty from Drexel University’s Dornsife School of Public Health, which is ranked #19 in the U.S. News & World Report 2020 rankings of the nation’s Best Graduate Schools and # 1 in Philadelphia and the surrounding region